 "Kemo Sabe" means "trusted friend".
 In Episode One it is explained that it means "trusted scout".
-Other sources have said that it is a corruption of the Spanish phrase "Quien sabe", which means "Who knows?".
+Other sources have said that it is a corruption of the Spanish phrase "Quien sabe", which means "Who knows?"

-The series' budget was $12,000 per episode from 1949-1954, then it was increased to $18,000 per episode from 1954 until production of new episodes ended in 1957, though the series remained, on network TV (CBS, NBC) weekly until 1963.
+The series' budget was twelve thousand dollars per episode from 1949-1954, then it was increased to eighteen thousand dollars per episode from 1954 until production of new episodes ended in 1957, though the series remained, on network television (CBS, NBC) weekly until 1963.

-After the series ended, Clayton Moore began making public appearances as the Lone Ranger.
+After the series ended, Clayton Moore began making public appearances as The Lone Ranger.
 Jack Wrather filed suit against Moore, claiming ownership of the character.
-In 1979 Wrather won the suit so Moore wore wraparound Foster-Grant sunglasses as a substitute for the mask.
+In 1979, Wrather won the suit, so Moore wore wraparound Foster-Grant sunglasses as a substitute for the mask.
 Moore later won a countersuit allowing him to resume wearing his costume.

-In 1955 at the height of the show's popularity, just before the release of the movie feature The Lone Ranger (1956), both ABC and CBS aired "The Lone Ranger Rides Again" (1955).
-This was a one-hour condensed version of the series' first three episodes depicting "The Lone Ranger's" origin.
+In 1955, at the height of the show's popularity, just before the release of The Lone Ranger (1956), ABC and CBS aired The Lone Ranger Rides Again (1955).
+This was a one-hour condensed version of the series' first three episodes depicting The Lone Ranger's origin.